Do you know what the best exercise is by far for building a beastly back?

-With your palms securely gripping the ground, pull yourself forward, contracting your back and keeping your lower body limp.
+With your palms securely gripping the ground, pull yourself forward, focusing on scapular retraction and keeping your lower body inactive- your upper body muscles should be doing all the work here.
 Push back to complete the rep.

-This is what you would call a horizontal pull-up, which is really cool because it helps you hit the angles and muscles an Australian pull and towel chin-up cannot.
+This is what you would call a horizontal pull-up, which is really cool because it helps you hit the angles and secondary muscles an Australian pull and towel row cannot.

 It has your hands and arms placed in the exact same way you would a traditional pull-up, plus if you're flat on the floor you're moving through one plane.